CarlosETurcios/Conway-s-Game-of-Life-/README.md

 -  Select board size.
 -  Add cells or select random.
 -  Click start run the simulation.
--  Board size and speed of cells can also be adjusted
+-  Board size and speed of cells can also be adjusted.

+## Tech/Framework

+- HTML
+- CSS
+- React
+- JavaScript

+MIT © Carlos Turcios